Iron-Ham/swift-commit-gen/Plan.md

    - ✅ Provide `r` (regenerate) and `c` (regenerate with context) options, reusing the current prompt package.
    - ✅ Add ANSI theming so logs and summaries highlight paths, additions, deletions, and metadata.
    - ✅ Add `--verbose` to opt into additional diagnostics and prompt-budget reporting.
+   - 🔄 Catch `LanguageModelSession.GenerationError.exceededContextWindowSize`, warn the user, and retry with a trimmed prompt or fresh session snapshot.
 3. ✅ Add `--print-json` for tooling integration (via `--format json`).

 Phase 5b: Prompt Budget & Batching 🚧